OforiPrescott/Leveraging-Big-Data-Analytics-to-Inform-Investor-Decision-on-the-GSE/Readme.md

 ## 📄 License & Academic Use

 ### Academic License
-This project is developed for academic research purposes as part of a dissertation on leveraging big data analytics for Ghana Stock Exchange investment decisions.
+This project is developed for academic research purposes as part of a dissertation on leveraging machine learning for Ghana Stock Exchange investment decisions.

 **Permitted Use:**
 - Academic research and publications